StateMapper/StateMapper/README.md

 If you wish to help with the core code or bulletin schemas, you may want to read the [Developers guide](documentation/guides/DEVELOPERS.md).

-## Known bugs:

-* Chromium can't manage to display well XML within iframes
-* frontend iframe is cut from the bottom in fetch/lint mode
-* [fill...]

-## TODO's:

-**Data representation:**
-- Store location objects, and at extraction time?
-- Parse and understand/represent institutions' levels
-- Parse and understand/represent geographical levels (province, city..)
-- Detect sub-companies of given companies
-- Improve filters (think it for entity sheets, entity listings and search results, separately).
-- Maybe rebuid the Controller/API handling?
-- Add API endpoints for entity sheets (summary + details) and rewind mode (yearly stats).

-**UI/UX:**

-- Replace dev mode's date pickers by jQuery ones (FF doesn't implement HTML5 date fields)
-- Improve dev quick commands (on the title's tick in a bulletin's schema) for each seperated bulletin.
-- Check/rewrite install page
-- Add i18n function ("_('bla')") to all labels and translate to Spanish with poedit app/languages/es_ES/LC_MESSAGES + handle web language cookie?
-- Rename scripts to statemapper?
-- Implement commands "daemon status" and "daemon restart"
-- Leave enough open for researchers to be able to fill in (and share?) bulletins and data manually (for official bulletins that may not have been scanned by the state, ever).

 ## License: